Other Products

 Heart disease continues to be the #1 cause of death in the United States* as well as costing over $219 billion annually** in expenses.
-Although heart health needs to be a priority year-round, September 29th is World Heart Day, an annual reminder to focus on our heart health as a form of self-care.
-New York Life Investments is proud to introduce a way to contribute to the fight against this devastating disease while potentially contributing to your porfolio’s returns.
+Although heart health needs to be a priority year-round, Valentine's Day is a time to listen to your heart not only romantically but also when you're investing .
+New York Life Investments is proud to introduce a way to contribute to the fight against this devastating disease while potentially contributing to your portfolio’s returns.

 The IQ Healthy Hearts ETF (HART), developed by IndexIQ, and in alignment with the American Heart Association, is the firm’s first “Dual Impact” ESG strategy.
 HART, which reflects a longstanding commitment to serve our communities and contribute toward building a more sustainable future, thematically invests in well-known stocks of global companies that contribute to the fight against heart disease with a specific focus on those that: